The ears comprise three anatomical sections; the outer ear

 The cochlea is the part involved in hearing, while the vestibule forms part of your balance or vestibular system.

 The cochlea is a small spiral shaped structure (rather like the shell of a snail) that is embedded in bone.
 It is filled with fluid.
-Sound is transmitted as ‘waves’ in this cochlea fluid by vibration of the stapes bone in the ‘oval window’.Inside the cochlea is an important structure known as the organ of Corti, which supports rows of special cells known as hair cells.
+Sound is transmitted as ‘waves’ in this cochlea fluid through vibration of the stapes bone in the ‘oval window’.Inside the cochlea is an important structure known as the organ of Corti, which supports rows of special cells known as hair cells.
 These hair cells detect sound waves moving through the cochlea fluid and turn them into electrical signals that travel up the auditory nerve to the brain.
-When these signals reach the ‘auditory cortex’ of the brain, they are processed and perceived as a sound.
+When these signals reach the ‘auditory cortex’ of the brain, they are processed, and we perceive them as 'sound'.